 Every time this happens is a lost opportunity to convert someone into a paying client.

-UX Best Practices for Attorney Websites:
+UX Best Practices for Attorney Websites

 - Make sure you’re not crowding their screen with your chat widgets and other popups.